ComScore

 • Time Commitment: 2 hours and 15 minutes

-• Why We Love It: no bake, gluten free, vegan
+• Why I Love It: no bake, gluten free, vegan

 How can brownies this fudgy and chocolatey also be gluten-free and no-bake?
-We're glad you asked.
-The recipe calls for a base of sweet pitted dates instead of traditional flour.
+I'm so glad you asked, friend.
+The recipe calls for a base of sweet pitted dates and almonds instead of traditional flour, which bind them in its absence.
+Plus, they keep the flavor sweet and the texture moist.

 43. Blueberry Crumble Pie